Tatianaob/notesapp/README.md

+React application created in the AWS Cloud, integrating it with GitHub and using AWS Amplify.
+With AWS Amplify, you can continuously deploy your application in the Cloud and host it on a globally available CDN.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.